 Businesses have sensitive materials

 When it comes to moving your house, your sensitive materials and information are probably pretty limited.
-You can carry your private documents like passports, birth records, tax documents, and pack your laptop or tablet in a bag you carry yourself.
+You can carry your private documents like passports, birth records, and tax documents, and pack your laptop or tablet in a bag you carry yourself.
 When it comes to moving a business, however, there are a lot of highly sensitive items to take into consideration.

 Commercial moves include transporting company and employee paperwork, financial records, and more.
 Businesses also have computers and servers which store sensitive information.
 In the United States, there are data protection laws in place requiring businesses to keep this information secure at all times, including during a move.